sahay-aaditya-raj/voice-search-extension/README.md

 * JUST PRESS IT AND WHEN IT TURNS GREEN, SAY THE WORD YOU WANT TO FIND.

-*Used [mark.js](https://cdnjs.cloudflare.com/ajax/libs/mark.js/8.11.1/mark.js) for narking the elements*
+*Used [mark.js](https://cdnjs.cloudflare.com/ajax/libs/mark.js/8.11.1/mark.js) for narking the elements* *Also used google mic icon svg as icon*